kshedden/case_studies/methods/survival.typ

   chapter-pagebreak: false
 )

-A broad definition of _survival analysis_ would include any research setting in which we are monitoring units who can transition between discrete states over time.
-The research aim of the survival analysis could be to gain an understanding any aspect of these transitions, such as the rate at which transitions occur, the dwell time in each state, statistical dependence between transitions, and how any of these phenomena are related to covariates.
+A broad definition of _survival analysis_ would include any research setting in which we are monitoring units that can transition between discrete states over time.
+The research aim of the survival analysis could be to gain an understanding any aspect of these transitions, such as the rate at which transitions occur, the distribution of dwell times in each state, statistical dependence between transitions, and how any of these phenomena are related to covariates.

 Most commonly, survival analysis methods are used with _time to event_ or _duration_ data, where "time to event" refers to the duration of time from an origin until some event of interest occurs, such as as state transition.
 In the most basic example, there are usually only two states, typically described as "alive" and "dead".
 All subjects begin in the "alive" state and eventually transition to the "dead" state, which is "absorbing".

 A typical example with more than two states would be one in which subjects can be "healthy", "ill", or "dead", with all transitions allowed except that the "dead" state is absorbing -- once reached, there is no possibility to transition to another state.

-An important aspect of survival analysis is that there is often only partial information about each subject's status, usually due to incomplete monitoring time.
+An important aspect of survival analysis is that there is often only partial information about each subject's status, usually due to incomplete monitoring.
 For example, in a health study we would rarely be able to wait until all subjects have died, so some subjects will end the study in the "alive" state.
-This is an example of "censoring", which will be defined more formally below.
+This is an example of _censoring_, which will be defined more formally below.

 = Key concepts